Australia’s Foreign Policy White Paper: Promising, with the real proof to come in the Budget papers

 CBM Australia is an international Christian development organisation, committed to improving the quality of life of people with disabilities in the poorest countries of the world.

-Photo: Louise, 58yrs and her family.
+Photo: Louise, 58 years and her family.
 Location: Espiritu Santo, Vanuatu 2017.
 Photo by Erin Johnson, Room3 for CBM Australia.